pythonnortheast/dojo/README.md

 After a quick vote, we decided to go with a Countdown letters game solver.
 The task was to write an application which would allow the user to select a random sequence of 9 consonants and vowels.
-The application could then be used to provide the longest allowable word made up from the chosen letter.
+The application could then be used to provide the longest allowable word made up from the chosen letters.

 Teams
 -----